Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

-In this section, we investigate what operator actions likely contribute to SOI violations.
 Through a manual analysis of reported geolocations and round trip times, we discover that tardiness in updating geolocation after a move, and initial misreporting of geolocation are likely contributors to SOI violations.